MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/activedirectory.md

 ms.devlang: nodejs
 ---

-# Azure Active Directory modules for JavaScript
+# Azure Active Directory modules for Node.js

 ## Overview

 > [!IMPORTANT]
 > We strongly recommend that you use [Microsoft Graph](https://graph.microsoft.io/) instead of Azure AD Graph API to access Azure Active Directory resources.
 Our development efforts are now concentrated on Microsoft Graph and no further enhancements are planned for Azure AD Graph API.
 There are a very limited number of scenarios for which Azure AD Graph API might still be appropriate; for more information, see the [Microsoft Graph or the Azure AD Graph](https://dev.office.com/blogs/microsoft-graph-or-azure-ad-graph) blog post in the Office Dev Center.

-The [Azure Active Directory Authentication Library (ADAL) for JavaScript](https://www.npmjs.com/package/adal-node) enables JavaScript applications to authenticate to AAD in order to access AAD protected web resources.
+The [Azure Active Directory Authentication Library (ADAL) for Node.js](https://www.npmjs.com/package/adal-node) enables Node.js applications to authenticate to AAD in order to access AAD protected web resources.

 ## Client package